Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

   { V }
 ```

-This check is a stronger version of <#calling-undefined-function-variant> and should only be emitted if <#calling-undefined-function-variant> has not previously been emitted for this function variant.
+This check is a stronger version of <#calling-undefined-function> and should only be emitted if <#calling-undefined-function> has not previously been emitted for this function.

 ### Setting a function before definition {.w}
 A function is set before it has been defined or after it has been undefined.